Today, I’m showing you the simplest flower planter ever, easy upcycled flower Planter…

 It’s week 3 in the Curb Appeal Challenge where myself and 10 other bloggers take on projects with the intention to add more curb appeal to our homes.
-Today I am sharing my upcycled porch planter from an old sewing cabinet.

 I am pushing to get many of my curb appeal projects done but I have to admit a few of the projects are slow going.
 Along with several project